Deploy and call the Qwen3-0.6B model with vLLM framework as an online inference service on EAS.

 from modelscope import snapshot_download

-The vLLM framework makes it easy to build an OpenAI API-compatible API service.
-Therefore, you do not need to prepare a separate code file.
+The vLLM framework makes it easy to build an OpenAI API-compatible service.
+Therefore, no separate code file is needed.

 If you have complex business logic or specific API requirements, prepare your own code files.
 For example, the following code uses Flask to create a simple API interface.